jakeleyhr/GetVISTA/README.md

                         genes, 'ex' to exclude them -vis                  Display graphical representation of the sequence in the terminal
 ```
 This command functions almost identically to engene, except that it queries the GenBank nucleotide database rather than Ensembl.
 There is no **-all** option, as all transcripts are automatically included in the annotation file.
 However, this only includes the manually curated transcripts.
 To get all transcripts including the predicted ones, add the **-x** flag.
-This may be particualrly relevant when exploring new geomes with few manually curated genes/transcripts.
+This may be particularly relevant when exploring new genomes with few manually curated genes/transcripts.
 There is also an extra option **-r**, to specify the sequence record.
-By default it is 0 (the default record according to GenBank), but in some cases a different record may be desired (e.g. to use the human T2T assembly CHM13v2.0 instead of the GRCh38.14 assembly - see the gbrecords module description below).
+By default it is 0 (the default record according to GenBank), but a different record may be desired in some cases (e.g. to use the human T2T assembly CHM13v2.0 instead of the GRCh38.14 assembly - see the gbrecords module description below).
 Unlike in engene, the species name can be entered in any form with underscores separating the words (e.g. carcharodon_carcharias or great_white_shark).